luci/luci-py/appengine/swarming/proto/api/README.md

 # api

-Contains the protobufs for the Swarming pRPC API.
+Contains the protobufs for the Swarming BigQuery schema/pRPC API.